|AGA Europa 51||AGA 1771||Blaupunkt Granada 2525||Blaupunkt Granada 2626||Centrum GU60||Centrum W51||Centrum 261||Concerton V488|

 Philips 522A from 1934 was the company´s first superheterodyne receiver to be sold in Sweden and cost 295 kr, equivalent to two months´salary.
 The same circuit diagram is used in Dux V54.
 The set covers LW och MW and the wavelength is shown in the small celluloid window.
 The 8-inch loudspeaker with a permanent magnet speaker, resonance is 65 Hz, has the output transformer (8 Hy) attached to it and the connector for external loudspeaker is parallel with the primary winding with plate voltage, so one had better glue a cover over it.
 There is no switch position for gramophone, one must disconnect the antenna.
 The tone control is a treble suppressor.
 The antenna input is high impedance so it is enough with a few meters of wire indoors to pick up foreign stations during dark hours.

 The tubes are AK1, AF2, AB1, E446, E443H, 506.
 I replaced all electrolytic and paper capacitors.
 The screen grid of the AF preamp needed better decoupling to stop oscillating.
 The filament cathode of the power tube gives an audible background hum, but otherwise the sound is adequate with about 1 watt output.
 I replaced the broken rectifier with 1805, the three amplifier tubes are down to 2/3 of new ones but the radio works well all the same.
-I adjusted the IF-circuits (110 kHz) to 9 kHz bandwidth to give good selectivity.
+I adjusted the IF-circuits (104 kHz) to 9 kHz bandwidth which gives good selectivity.
+I have version 1, in version 2 the bandwidth is increased to 13 kHz which also applies to version 4 with 115 kHz IF.
 The chassis is compact with the IF-transformers placed underneath and tuned with double trimming capacitors on the back.
 The flea market price was 140 kr, two knobs were missing and the top side was the worse for wear but I managed to fix it.

 Tjerneld Super 7 Camping 100 is a battery-powered portable radio from 1938 which then cost 310 kr.
 It was equipped with a carrying handle and protective front lid and was powered by a 120 V dry battery and a 2 V lead accumulator, both housed inside the cabinet which is covered with artificial leather.
 The long power cord indicates an accessory mains-operated supply because the anode battery was expensive, in 1958 it cost 23 kr which was the same as for the 6 Ah accumulator for the filaments.
 Current consumption is 20 mA and 0.75 A respectively.
 The set covers LW, MW and SW with a connector for gramophone.
 The dial.
 The 8-inch loudspeaker has a permanent magnet, the third metal bar in front of the cloth is missing on this radio.